Women could claim the most governors’ seats in U.S. history in November - NewsBreak

 But obstacles to fundraising, threats of violence, different expectations about enacting policy or fixing problems and negative stereotypes about women continue to affect when and how many women seek elected office, they said.

-The post Women could claim the most governors’ seats in U.S. history in November appeared first on Kansas Reflector .
+The post Women could claim the most governors’ seats in U.S. history in November appeared first on Missouri Independent .

 Comments / 0